 What Volume?

 Two trends in the outdoor adventure world are contributing to both thru-hikers and backpackers carrying smaller backpacks than before.
 Compared to years past, we often carry less equipment, and what we do select is more technologically advanced, multipurpose, and much lighter.
 Years ago, it was not uncommon to carry a 65-liter pack with a 40 or 50-pound load for a week out in the backcountry.
-Nowadays, that is almost unheard of in serious ultralight backpacking circles.
-Most folks are leaning toward packs with a main compartment volume that hovers around 40 liters with up to 10 liters of additional storage on the outside of the pack.
+Nowadays, that is almost unheard of in serious backpacking circles.
+Most ultralight folks are leaning toward packs with a main compartment volume that hovers around 40-50 liters with up to ten liters of additional storage on the outside of the pack.

 Need to Carry a Bear Canister?

 Smaller bear canisters are available, but it can be challenging to fit food for a week (as well as your cook kit and fragrant toiletries) into these smaller cans.
-Increasingly, bear canisters are also a great idea on the Georgia to Great Smoky Mountains section of the AT, and again in New York and New Jersey.
+Increasingly, bear canisters are also a great idea on the Georgia to Great Smoky Mountains section of the AT and again in New York and New Jersey.
 Canisters are also required by law in at least one short section in Georgia if you stop to camp there.

 Do You Want a Lid?